WildEyeConservation/TrapTagger/README.md

 - Click next (add tags)
 - Give the policy a useful name
 - Click create policy
+- Select 'user groups' on the left-hand menu
+- Click 'create group'
-- Return to your user group creation
+- Give your user group a useful name, and save it for later
 - Search for and select the policy you just created and click 'create group'

 ## System Email Support